SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.imgflip.com/a7995z.jpg)

-- But if you have 4 people left to do their rounds even the next week, I advocate for trying to do their round 1 in your free time this next week.
+- But if you have 4 people left to do their rounds even after the real week of the round, I advocate for trying to do their round in your free time the next week.
-- There are always people who are unaware of debsoc because our marketing didn't reach them, and want to join only after their friends who have completed round 1, tell them about it.
+- There are always people who are unaware of debsoc because our marketing didn't reach them, who want to join only after their friends (who have completed round 1) tell them about it.
-- New people show up for round 2 all the time, and I believe that we should accommodate them by conducting their round 2 and then a round 1 for them later.
+- New people show up for round 2 all the time, and I believe that we should accommodate them by conducting their round 2 immediately, and then a round 1 for them later.
 - I believe that everyone the debsoc can possibly reach, should be reached.
 But if you don't have the capacity to do so, then your capacity is a fine place to draw the line.
 - One issue is that extending recruitments like this can cause transparency issues, when you try to pressure people to come saying, "Last day guys!", and still proceed to accommodate people who needed it after that.
 - + The way we sneakily side-stepped this last year was by saying, "Thursday is the last day for official recruitments", and then on Friday saying, "anyone who still wants to get recruited needs to dm one of the club heads".